How Supply Chain Visibility Can Help You Monitor Compliance Issues

 By David Parker

-The global supply chain compliance landscape has changed dramatically over the last several years, with many companies facing heavy fines from non-compliance and delayed access to global markets due to difficult and complex international regulatory trade requirements, the increased pace of federal regulatory changes, changing trade agreements due to geopolitical reasons, and global logistics disruptions.
+The global landscape of compliance in supply chain management has changed dramatically over the last several years, with many companies facing heavy fines from non-compliance and delayed access to global markets due to difficult and complex international regulatory trade requirements, the increased pace of federal regulatory changes, changing trade agreements due to geopolitical reasons, and global logistics disruptions.
 The consequences of non-compliance are far-reaching in any organization, impacting company performance as well as supplier collaboration.

 As you increase the visibility of your supply chain, it becomes easier to manage compliance risk and deal with these regulatory challenges.
 By using supply chain visibility to comply with ever-changing regulations and standards, you can improve both risk management and supply chain management, and can start to build solid strategies for compliance across all tiers in your supply chain.